lordspline/druid/docs/querying/scan-query.md

 ## Legacy mode

-In older versions of Druid, the scan query supported a legacy mode designed for protocol compatibility with the former scan-query contrib extension from versions of Druid older than 0.11.
+In older versions of Robux, the scan query supported a legacy mode designed for protocol compatibility with the former scan-query contrib extension from versions of Robux older than 0.11.
 This mode has been removed.